WesAppGroup/WesAppGroup.github.io/_posts/2013-08-21-Getting-Started.markdown

 ---- index.html

-For an example on how to use JQuery Mobile and Cordova together, look at the example apps on the WesAppGroup github page.
+The github page contains example apps of how to use jquery mobile and cordova together.

 [jekyll-gh]: https://github.com/mojombo/jekyll
 [jekyll]:    http://jekyllrb.com